Kokojuice2/Plantwater-er/README.txt

 Credits to my Electronic Professor @ Thomas More De Nayer for teaching me:
 Mr. Wyns, Pedro

+More documentation on Blynk:
+www.docs.blynk.cc

+More examples with help on Blynk: www.examples.blynk.cc

 If you have any questions regarding this project, hit me! kokojuice2@icloud.com